 Weaving Open Studio

-Studio time will be available for students with weaving experience (i.e. can thread a loom and work on their own).
-Registration covers the sole use of a loom for a 10-week period.
-Work will need to be removed from the loom prior to September 1.
+Studio time will be available for students with prior weaving experience (i.e. can thread a loom and work on their own).
+Registration covers the sole use of a loom for a 5-week session (Two 5-week sessions available as listed below).

 Maximum Enrollment: 8